 Life coaching and therapy

 Life coaching is a process where a life coach works with the client to help identify goals and overcome challenges in attaining the goals.
-First, problems in behavior are identified, and from there, a life coach creates plans to help the client achieve the desired results in life.
+First, the coach identifies problems in behavior, and from there, a life coach creates plans to help the client achieve the desired results in life.

 Therapy is a process where a mental health professional, a therapist, works with the client to diagnose and solve problems involving behaviors, feelings, issues in relationships, and personal beliefs.
-Once the issues are identified, a therapist aims to change the client's problematic behaviors to improve relationships and get over hurtful feelings to bring a happier life.
+A therapist aims to change the client's problematic behaviors to improve relationships and get over hurtful feelings to bring a happier life.

 Differences between a life coach and a therapist

 Several areas illustrate the distinction between a life coach and a therapist.
 The following are the key areas where the difference lies.